EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

    The AS assigns an identifier to a token series when issuing the first access token T of that series.
 When assigning the identifier, the AS MUST ensure that this was never used in a previous series of access tokens such that: i) they were issued for the same RS for which the access token T is being issued; and ii) they were bound to the same authentication credential AUTH\_CRED\_C of the requesting client to which the access token T is being issued (irrespectively of the exact way AUTH\_CRED\_C is specified in such access tokens).

+When issuing the first access token of a token series, the AS MUST send the following data in the response to C.

+* The authentication credential of the RS, namely AUTH\_CRED\_RS.
+This is specified in the "rs\_cnf" parameter defined in {{I-D.ietf-ace-oauth-params}}.
+AUTH\_CRED\_RS can be transported by value or referred to by means of an appropriate identifier.

+   When issuing the first access token ever to a pair (C, RS) using a pair of corresponding authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS), it is typically expected that the response to C specifies AUTH\_CRED\_RS by value.

+   When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_RS, it is typically expected that the response to C specifies AUTH\_CRED\_RS by reference.

-Additionally, the AS MAY send the following data in the same response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
+When issuing the first access token of a token series, the AS MAY send the following data in the response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
 Some of this information takes advantage of the knowledge that the AS may have about C and RS since their early registration process, with particular reference to what they support as EDHOC peers.

 * The EDHOC methods supported by both C and the RS (see {{Section 3.2 of I-D.ietf-lake-edhoc}}).
 This is specified in the "methods" field of EDHOC\_Information.